e-conomic/vml-docs/docs/autosuggest.md

 - `timestamp`, a datetime in the format `YYYY-MM-DD'T'hh:mm:ss'Z'`
 - `targets`, a map of strings and strings

+!!! todo
+    Add protobuf definition or link to it

 #### Example Request

 Example request: